Pixel-Meister/Mailchimp-Bounced-Emails-alert/README.md

 # Mailchimp-Bounced-Emails-alert
-A Google Apps script that sends an email with a list of bounced emails in Mailchimp from Classy signups.
+A Google Apps script that sends an email with a list of bounced emails in Mailchimp from a specified time period with specified interests.